Course Outline

 Legal and ethical considerations.

-Nursing in aged care settings.
+Nursing in aged care settings and older people in acute care settings.

 What level is this course?